-All employees must wear NEA Baptist Hospital identification badges while on duty.
+NEA Baptist Hospital identification badges must be worn by all employees while on duty.
 The badge must be worn above the waist and name and picture must be clearly visible.
 Residents may not wear non-professional insignia such as pins or buttons not related to Baptist or the healthcare profession while on duty unless pre-approved by the Pharmacy Director.